Islam in Mongolia: Halal certification

 On 20 December 2023, the Mongolian Agency for Standard Metrology was granted accreditation for halal food product certification meeting the requirements of the Gulf Cooperation Council Accreditation Center, which enabled the agency to issue halal certification for food produced in the country for exports.
 The first halal certification issued by the agency was on 12 August 2024 to two local food companies, Dornod Makh Market LLC and Trust Group LLC.

 Slaughterhouses

-Mongolia has a 4 halal slaughter house, one in Darkhan.
+Mongolia has a total of four halal slaughter houses, including one in Darkhan.
 It exports mutton to countries like Iran.
 Another halal slaughter house is operated by Trust Trade LLC.

 In Bayan-Ölgii Province, the Healthy Mongolian Company and Araltobe Cooperative halal slaughter house operate in the region and sell meat to the province and also to Ulaanbaatar.